-LEVEL: III SEMESTER: I COURSE CODE: SOWK 3012 COURSE TITLE: GROUP AND INDIVIDUAL COUNSELLING CREDITS: 3 PREREQUISITES: PSYC 2012 AND PSYC 2002, MUST BE A SOCIAL WORK STUDENT DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: This course examines several theoretical approaches to group and individual counselling, skills, intervention activities and techniques and the appropriateness and validity of these modalities for varying client populations.
+LEVEL: III SEMESTER: I COURSE CODE: SOWK 3012 COURSE TITLE: GROUP AND INDIVIDUAL COUNSELLING CREDITS: 3 PREREQUISITES: PSYC 2012 AND PSYC 2002, MUST BE A SOCIAL WORK STUDENT DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: This course examines several theoretical approaches to gri

+COURSE DESCRIPTION: This course examines several theoretical approaches to group and individual counselling, skills, intervention activities and techniques and the appropriateness and validity of these modalities for varying client populations.
 The applicability of these approaches and concepts to the Caribbean context is critically analyzed.
 Competencies in diversity, anti-discriminatory and empowerment practice are also examined.